jundalisay/sp/content/en/superphysics/principles/chapter-03.md

 {{< /q >}}

-## What came before pre-existence?
+## What Came Before Pre-Existence?

 The concept of pre-existence absorbs all ideas.